Gülcan Arslan: Career

 Arslan made her debut with a role on the TRT1 series Sardunya Sokak.
-In 2008, she was cast in Show TV's Sınıf and in the same year appeared on Kanal D's Hepimiz Birimiz İçin.
+In 2008, she was cast in youth series Sınıf and in the same year appeared on Kanal D's Hepimiz Birimiz İçin.
 Later in the same year she got a role on ATV's Gurbet Kuşları.
 In 2009, she joined the cast of Kafkas.
 In 2010, she had a recurring role on Show TV's Kahramanlar.

-Arslan had her first leading role in the series Her Şeye Rağmen in 2011.
-In 2012, she was among the main cast of Star TV's Bir Çocuk Sevdim for 39 episodes.
-In the following year, she became a regular in the 8th season of Arka Sokaklar, portraying Commissioner Leyla Candaş.
+Arslan had her first leading role in the period series Her Şeye Rağmen in 2011 alongside Can Nergis.
+In 2012, she was among the main cast of Star TV's Bir Çocuk Sevdim for 39 episodes alongside Hakan Kurtaş.
+In the following year, she became a regular with Can Nergis in the 8th season of Arka Sokaklar, portraying Commissioner Leyla Candaş.

-In 2014, she had the leading role in the series Günahkar as Saliha.
-She subsequently portrayed Fahriye Sultan for 14 episodes in the historical drama series Muhteşem Yüzyıl: Kösem.
+In 2014, she had the leading role alongside Seçkin Özdemir in the series Günahkar as Saliha.
 In 2017, she shared the leading role with Engin Akyürek and Fahriye Evcen on the ATV series Ölene Kadar, playing the role of Beril.
 In 2021, she had a recurring role in the drama series Doğduğun Ev Kaderindir.

+She subsequently portrayed Fahriye Sultan for 14 episodes in the historical drama series Muhteşem Yüzyıl: Kösem.
+She played in historical series Barbaroslar: Akdeniz'in Kılıcı on based life of Hayreddin Barbarossa.